 Plant these beauties and get a jump on your spring planting.
 Plant and enjoy their flowers now and again in the spring.
 Yes, they winter over and will come back!

-Asters add superb color in the autumn.
-Plants are very durable flower in a wide range of brighter colors like pink, purple, white and red.
+Asters add superb color in the fall.
+Plants are very hardy.
+The come in a wide range of bright colors like pink, purple, white and red.

-Just as the name suggests, these plants look like a colorful cabbage.
-While there is really no “flower” to the flowering cabbage, these colorful plants are frost resistant and very long-lasting.
-They are the longest lasting of the fall flowers, usually until Thanksgiving and sometimes even longer depending on your climate zone.
+Just as the name suggests, these plants look like colorful cabbage.
+While there is really no “flower” to the flowering cabbage, these colorful plants are frost-resistant and very long-lasting.
+They are the longest-lasting of the fall flowers, usually until Thanksgiving and sometimes even longer depending on your climate zone.